Planning Europe for the first time is less about being clever and more about sequencing the work in the right order.

 Week of Departure: Final Checklist

-- ✅ Confirm airport rules for liquids and your specific return route
+- confirm airport rules for liquids and batteries

-- ✅ If trains are key: screenshot tickets and confirm any seat reservations
+- if trains are key, screenshot tickets and confirm seat reservations

 Quick FAQ

 How early should I plan Europe?
-If your trip is complex (multi-country), 8 to 12 weeks gives you time to build the route and book smart.
-If it’s a single-city trip, 2 to 6 weeks can work.
+For a multi-country trip, 8 to 12 weeks gives you enough time to build the route and book smart.
+For a single-city trip, 2 to 6 weeks can work.

-What’s the single biggest rookie mistake?
+What is the single biggest rookie mistake?
 Overstuffing the itinerary.
-You don’t “lose time” by slowing down.
+You do not lose time by slowing down.
 You save it.

 Some links in this post may be affiliate links.
 If you buy through them, we may earn a small commission at no extra cost to you.
 We only recommend tools we’d use ourselves.

 Need help building your route?
-Explore our Itinerary Building service or get a Free Travel Readiness Audit.
+Explore our First Journey package or get a Free Travel Readiness Audit.